mikelabadie/Final-Project-Group10/Code/README.md

 * <b>Tuning Results</b>:  This is the output of training_model_building_tuning.py.
 We used these results to tune our models.
   * tuning_results_2.csv
   * tuning_results_3.csv
+  * tuning_results_4_with_MTCNN.csv  - tuning results that used MTCNN Facial Detection data